Take One Gram of Neural Features, Get Enhanced Group Robustness: GramClust : A Clustering Approach for Robust Optimization

-\paragraph{Hyperparameters tuning without group annotation.} Unlike previous approaches \cite{creager21environment, sohoni2021, ahmed2021systematic} that need \textit{true} group labels in the validation set to define and assess worst-group performance as the metric to set hyperparameters, we first partition the validation set using the clusters found on the training set and then conduct cross-validation based on the resulting pseudo-groups.
+Setting relevant hyperparameters is important in optimization algorithms to ensure a proper convergence.
+Hyperparameters tuning is performed with cross-validation using a held-out subset of training data.
+With robust optimization, worst-group accuracy of the final classifier is the go-to metric for model selection.
+Previous approaches rely on \textit{true} group labels of the validation set to define and assess performance on the worst group.
+In contrast, we do not rely on such a prior information.
+We partition the validation set using the clusters found on the training set and we conduct cross-validation based on the resulting pseudo-groups.
 In our experiments, we observe that this type of model selection is effective to achieve proper group robustness.